lmyint/lesliemyint.org/content/writing/teaching and learning.md

 lastmod: 2024-08-09
 ---

+> **How can I teach in a way that reaches every student without burning out and while being true to who I am?**
+>
+> **How can we create new models of education that are fun and cultivate a better world while working within traditional education systems that make this work challenging?**
 # Teaching is as much about the teacher as it is the students

 I came to deeply appreciate this after reading [[books/the courage to teach|The Courage to Teach]] by Parker Palmer.
 My Substack essay [Who is the teacher that teaches?](https://lesliemyint.substack.com/p/who-is-the-teacher-that-teaches) explores some crucial aspects of my identity that have shaped how I approached teaching in the past and how I want to approach it in the future.